awesomegoodman/higher-institutions-ng/README.md

 ## PyPI Package

-The `pypi` directory contains the source code and resources for the PyPI package `higher-institutions-ng`, which provides access to the information about Nigerian higher institutions for Python projects.
+The `pypi` directory contains the source code and resources for the PyPI package `higher-institutions-ng`, which provides access to information about Nigerian higher institutions for Python projects.
 It includes:

 - `src`: This directory contains the Python source code for the PyPI package.
 - `Nigerian Higher Institutions.json`: This JSON file contains the processed data about Nigerian higher institutions, ready for use in Python projects.